jlbradley1844/jlbradley1844.github.io/_posts/2019-06-05-whither-idealism.md

 claims, the logic that was used was fuzzy and imprecise, it attempted to pass of religion as philosophy, and so on and so forth.
-But if you ask this same person how much they read of this philosophy and engaged with it, they will likely tell you that they personally didn't bother
-- why, after all, would you engage with such nonsense?
-To them, it is a bit like spending time studying flat-earther literature.
-They "know" it is nonsense, and a semester or two spent studying this is time taken from their life expectancy they will never get back.
-But aside from assertion and attitude, they will offer no formal proof forthcoming.
+But if you ask this same person how much they read of this philosophy and engaged with it, they will likely tell you that they personally didn't bother - why, after all, would you engage with such nonsense?
+To them, it is a bit like spending a month studying flat-earther literature.
+They "know" it is nonsense, and a semester or two spent studying this is time taken from their life that they will never get back.
+But aside from assertion and attitude, objectors will offer no formal proof forthcoming.
 Perhaps some will admit their dislike is aesthetic;
 e.g. some of the "naturalist" critics following Santayana.
 But most people nowadays will tall you they simply don't like anything that can't be